Dental Assistant Salary

 expand your role to include more allowable duties.
 As you gain more experience, you’re likely to be compensated accordingly.
 DANB’s Dental Assistants Salary and Satisfaction Survey shows that Certified Dental Assistants who are

-just starting out in the profession make $17.50 per hour, while those with more than 10 years of experience can make over $23 per hour.
+just starting out in the profession make $19 per hour, while those with more than 10 years of experience can make $25 per hour.

 Salary and career articles

-Asking for a raise can be difficult.
-Here are some strategies dental assistants can use to...August 9, 2017Read More
+Asking your boss for a raise can be scary.
+Here are some tips for navigating the conversation.November 9, 2022Read More